MAKING A CELL THROMBOCYTE / platelet COUNT WITH THE PC100

 Take a venous blood sample.
 20μl of venous blood is sufficient for a whole blood measurement.

-Use a manual pipette to add a blood sample to an Eppendorf cup refilled with reagents to lyse the red blood cells.
+Use a pipette to add the blood sample or PRP to the reagent Eppendorf cup to lyse the red blood cells.
 Wait for 5 minutes.

-Fill both chambers of the PC100 disposable counting slide using a manual pipette.
-Insert the slide into the PC100 Platelet Counter.
+Fill both chambers of the PC100 disposable counting slide using a pipette.
+Load the slide into the PC100 Platelet Counter.
+Start measurement.

-The PC100 Platelet Counter fully automatically processes the blood sample and reports back the count result in amount of plt/nl.
+The PC100 Platelet Counter measures the concentration and reports the result in platelets/nl.